‘Healthy Seeds for Resilient Restoration – A reliable, genetically appropriate supply of native seed for resilient ecological restoration in NSW’

-The ANPC has embarked on an 18 month project funded by the NSW Government through its Environmental Trust, to deliver an evidence-based Roadmap to secure a reliable, genetically-appropriate, native seed supply in NSW for restoration, and to update the Florabank Guidelines for best practice native seed collection and use.
+In 2021 the ANPC completed the 2 year Healthy Seeds Project funded by the NSW Government through its Environmental Trust.
+This project delivered an evidence-based Healthy Seeds Roadmap that details how to secure a reliable, genetically-appropriate, native seed supply in NSW for restoration, a 4 page Roadmap Summary and updated the Florabank Guidelines for best practice native seed collection and use – all available below.

 Current and future restoration projects are at risk due to a range of complex and interrelated factors, including: